nomis/eightfold-seal/README.rst

 * Alarm Enable Switch
 * Alarm Time 1 (Analog Output)
 * Alarm Time 2 (Analog Output)
+* Alarm Cancel Switch

 The buzzer GPIO will be activated when either door is left open for longer than the configured alarm times.
-At the level 1 time a warning beep will sound, increasing in frequency until the level 2 time is reached when it will be continuously active.
+After **Alarm Time 1** a warning beep will sound, increasing in frequency until the **Alarm Time 2** expires when it will be continuously active.

+The **Alarm Cancel Switch** is used to dismiss the alarm until the door is closed without needing to disable the alarm completely.

 Status
 ~~~~~~